www.scantips.com

 log₂(X) is 3.3 × log10(X) (because 3.3 = 1/0.3)

-Also important, note that these programming languages will also expect trig angles to be radians instead of degrees.
+Also important if using trig functions, note that these programming languages will also expect trig angles to be radians instead of degrees.
 Radians = Degrees x PI/180.
 Degrees = Radians x 180/PI.
+PI is 3.14159.

-On a Texas Instruments calculator, this key stroke sequence for log₂(X) is: (the value of X) log ÷ 2 log =
+On a Texas Instruments calculator, this key stroke sequence for log₂(X) is these keys: (the value of X) log ÷ 2 log =

-Either the log or the ln key can correctly compute log2 that way.
+Either the log or the ln key can correctly compute log₂ in that / log10(2) way.

-(but the internal constant values of log10, loge, log2 are all different)
+(but the internal constant values of log10, loge, log₂ are all different, so be consistent).

 If you don't have a scientific calculator, Windows and iPhone has one (and surely many others), and Google has one online (search CALC).